alcoholic-lain/BB-archiver-esprit/README.md

 - Embeds images inline as base64 (fixes missing images in saved HTML)
 - Diagnoses every URL in the body and reports status
 - Faithful HTML reproduction (keeps all inline styles, fonts, colours)
-- next/previous page buttons and navigation between courses and classes
+- next/previous page buttons and navigation between courses and classes , working :D
 - proper html indexing , makes you feel like you're actually using BB
-- you can add ass many classes as you want , it stacks
+- you can add as many classes as you want , it stacks

 ## Setup